arrowrowe/tam/README.md

 If hash set to a positive integer, all js and css will be renamed appended with their hashes (cut to the length set).

+Note: if you run `tam` from commandline or call `tam.run()` (they are equivalent), comments in JSON will be stripped automatically by [strip-json-comments](https://www.npmjs.com/package/strip-json-comments).

 ### As a library with Gulp

 ```javascript